jaantollander/masters-thesis/content/20_background.md

 ## Example: Slurm job on Puhti
-We can submit job to Slurm by writing a shell script.
+We can submit a job to the Slurm scheduler as a shell script via the `sbatch` command.
-We can specify the options to `sbatch` command as comments.
+We can specify the options as command line arguments as we invoke the command or in the script as comments.
-We specify job steps within the script using `srun` command.
+The script specifies job steps using the `srun` command.

 ---